The following outlines the process an individual must go through in becoming a Class A Member of the PGA of Canada.

 PGA of Alberta Orientation

 At the end of every season in October, Applicants are expected to attend a zone Orientation to address any questions with respect to their Membership.
+The 2018 New Member Orientation will be held at the Edmonton Expo Centre during the Buying Show on Tuesday, October 16, 2018.

 A Candidate for Membership who has been accepted by the PGA of Canada is automatically enrolled into the Professional Advancement and Career Enhancement (PACE) Program.
 All six components of this Program must be completed within six years of a candidate’s year of entry, and may be completed in just three years.
 Should a Candidate fail to complete the program within the six year time limit, they will be required to wait for a period of two years before they can re-apply for Membership.
 The annual deadline date is November 1.